blue-sky-r/keyboard-test/README.md

 # What is kbd-tst
 kbd-tst.py is a simple keyboard test program.
-It tests functionality of all keys providing graphical (well, only ASCII semigraphics in text terminal) feedback to the user like already tested keys are green, currently pressed keys are red and untested keys are white.
+It tests functionality of all keys providing graphical (well, only ASCII semigraphics in text terminal) feedback to the user like already tested keys are green, currently pressed keys are red and untested keys are white (see animated gif bellow).

 ### Objective
 Simple and user friendly keyboard test without external dependencies using only standard system utilities ...